GardenGroupUO/NISP/Documentation/source/Installation.rst

 	pip3 install --upgrade --user NISP

-The website for Organisms on ``pip3`` can be found by clicking the button below
+The website for Organisms on ``pip3`` can be found by clicking the button below:

 .. image:: https://img.shields.io/pypi/v/NISP
    :target: https://pypi.org/project/NISP/